Parallels/RAS-PowerShell/Custom-Provider-Framework/README.md

 > [!TIP]
 > The **Check Credentials** option becomes available after the provider connection details and custom variables have been configured.
 Use this option to verify connectivity and authentication before onboarding workloads.

-For a detailed step-by-step walkthrough, screenshots, and example configurations, refer to the [Technical Preview Guide](https://download.parallels.com/ras-beta/Parallels-RAS-Custom-Provider-Technical-Preview-Guide.pdf).
+For a detailed step-by-step walkthrough, screenshots, and example configurations, refer to the [Custom Provider Framework Guide ](https://docs.parallels.com/landing/ras-cpf-integration-guide).

 # Important Notes